iZeaoGamer/GalacticPE/major.md

 - After this update, we had a major bug, where if you entered more arguments than your main command, it wouldn't register it in #staff-commands.
 Good news, is that's now been fixed, and will allow more arguments in the command message, aslong as it doesn't have: /rca.

  - Removed /slapper completely from our system to prevent abuse.
 We can enable this later on if we need to.

+- Changed #staff-commands formatting, and added what server they're on.
+We do this to ensure proxy compatibility, as seen in the screenshot.

+- Shulker Boxes can no longer be opened in lobbies.
+(Thanks @GMT+3 ✨ŁiŁsky•✨ for reporting this issue!)

+- Fixed griefed areas in OG OP Factions server.

+- Added isGamemodeServer() function, which allows the server to check for a specific server.
+Parameter is a string, and only requires which server you want to check for.
+We may do more with this API later on.

+- Added command usage menu when entering a bungeecord command.
+Please keep in mind this doesn't work with every bungeecord commands.
+It only works for the server commands.

+- Fixed /is setspawn error if not on an island.

+- Added new custom island, big thanks to the Build team!
+Much love!

+ - We've fixed players being able to open Shulker boxes on Lobby 1 and Lobby 3.
+That has now been resolved!

+ - Fixed major security problems with OG OP Factions, which would allow you to directly connect to that server.
+All problem solved!

+- We've moved OG OP Factions to a new node, and fixed disk full problems.

+- Updated Scoreboards, and server selector to match the new node's details.

+- Updated proxy to add OGOPFactions's new node to the network.

+- Fixed world corruptions from occurring.
+We had this problem because one of the nodes disk space was full, therefore causing many issues to do with files being corrupted.

+- Fixed grief spaces ONCE AGAIN.
+Should be the last of it now. ;P

+- We've also updated OG OP Faction's NPC to the appropriate IP on ALL lobbies!